Q & A:

 1.2 Permanent Records.
 The law requires an association to keep certain records.
 The following must be kept permanently:

-(1) minutes of all member meetings and of all board meetings;
+(1) minutes of all owner meetings and of all board meetings;

-(2) a record of all actions taken without a meeting by the members or by the board;
+(2) a record of all actions taken without a meeting by the owners or by the board;

 (3) a record of all actions taken by a committee of the board in place of the board on behalf of the association; and